 MP for Eastbourne

-Josh Babarinde is the Liberal Democrat MP for Eastbourne, elected in 2024.
-He serves on the Justice Committee and previously acted as the party's spokesperson for Justice.
-He is positioned centre-right and shows high party loyalty in votes.
+Josh Babarinde is the Liberal Democrat MP for Eastbourne, elected in July 2024.
+He has served on the Justice Committee and has been the party’s Spokesperson for Justice, focusing on criminal justice and legal affairs.

-Declared financial interests include five entries of donations and other support (including loans) connected with his activities as an MP, and one miscellaneous entry.
+Declared financial interests include donations and other support for his activities as an MP (six entries) and one miscellaneous entry.

 Generated 21 February 2026